Information Literacy

 - Video: Find articles using Academic Search Complete

-- Video: Using JSTOR to find scholarly articles
+- Video: How to find articles and eBooks on JSTOR

 - Understand the difference between a popular magazine and a scholarly journal.

-- Scholarly Journals vs Popular Magazines: What's the difference?
+- Popular, Trade, and Scholarly Sources: What's the difference?

 - Use the Library's course reserves system.